umb-hub/What-A-Capacity-Test/README.md

 ## Capacity Test

 Considering previous results, capacity test will be performed on a dynamic workload's configuration.
-Analist decided based on the previous results, to test the configuration #3:
+Analist decided based on the previous results, to test following configuration:

 - Apache CPU: 0.125 vCPU (Level 1)
 - Apache RAM: 256MB RAM (Level 1)
-- MariaDB CPU: 0.5 vCPU (Level 2)
+- MariaDB CPU: 0.125 vCPU (Level 1)
 - MariaDB RAM: 1GB RAM (Level 2)

 Performance analysis can be characterized by several indicators, in this case will be studied those indicators: